Desperation grows among Palestinians trapped with little aid as Israel battles Hamas in Gaza

 Israel blames the high civilian death toll on Hamas, accusing it of using civilians as human shields in residential areas.
 But Israel has not given detailed accounts of its individual strikes, some of which have leveled entire city blocks.

+Israel says some 5,000 militants have been killed, without saying how it arrived at that count.
 The military says 87 of its soldiers have been killed in the Gaza ground offensive.

-It also says some 5,000 militants have been killed, without saying how it arrived at its count.
+An anti-tank missile fired from Lebanon into northern Israel killed an Israeli man, the emergency services said.
+Hezbollah said its fighters attacked Israeli military posts along the border.
+Israel responded with intense strikes with helicopters, tanks and artillery at the sources of the fire, the military said.

+Hezbollah and other militants in Lebanon have been exchanging fire nearly daily with Israeli forces over the border.
+Visiting a northern base Thursday, Netanyahu warned that if Hezbollah escalates to all-out war, Israel’s response will be to “turn Beirut and southern Lebanon … into Gaza and Khan Yunis.”

 This story has been corrected to show that the Israeli military says 87 of its soldiers have been killed during the Gaza ground offensive, not 88.